Abu Trica: Popular Swedru Big Boy Arrested in Joint FBI Operation

 Source: Facebook

-Abu Trica, whose real name is either Frederick Kumi or Emmanuel Kojo Baah Obeng, according to a sealed US Justice Department indictment, was arrested on Thursday, December 11, 2025, in Ghana.
+According to an unsealed US Justice Department indictment, Abu Trica, whose real name is Frederick Kumi but is also known as Emmanuel Kojo Baah Obeng, was arrested on Thursday, December 11, 2025, in Ghana.

 He faces charges of conspiracy to commit wire fraud, money laundering conspiracy, and a forfeiture specification, and faces up to 20 years in prison.